-1. Purpose.
+- 1. Purpose.
 This bylaw establishes and authorizes revolving funds for use by town departments, boards, committees, agencies and officers in connection with the operation of programs or activities that generate fees, charges or other receipts to support all or some of the expenses of those programs or activities.
-These revolving funds are established under and governed by General Laws Chapter 44, §53E/2.

-2. Expenditure Limitations.
-A department or agency head, board, committee, or officer may incur liabilities against and spend monies from a revolving fund established and authorized by this by-law without appropriation subject to the following limitations:

-- A. Fringe benefits of full-time employees whose salaries or wages are paid from the fund shall also be paid from the fund. - B. No liability shall be incurred in excess of the available balance of the fund.

-C. The total amount spent during a fiscal year shall not exceed the amount authorized by Annual Town Meeting on or before July 1 of that fiscal year, or any increased amount of that authorization that is later approved during that fiscal year by the Board of Selectmen and Advisory Committee.
+These revolving funds are established under and governed by General Laws Chapter 44, §53E1⁄2. - 2.
+Expenditure Limitations.
+A department or agency head, board, committee or officer may incur liabilities against and spend monies from a revolving fund established and authorized by this by-law without appropriation subject to the following limitations: - A. Fringe benefits of full-time employees whose salaries or wages are paid from the fund shall also be paid from the fund. - B. No liability shall be incurred in excess of the available balance of the fund. - C. The total amount spent during a fiscal year shall not exceed the amount authorized by Annual Town Meeting on or before July 1 of that fiscal year, or any increased amount of that authorization that is later approved during that fiscal year by the Board of Selectmen and Advisory Committee.

-Α. В. С. D. E. F. G. Revolving Fund Department, Board, Committee, Agency or Officer authorized to spend from fund Fees, Charges or other receipts Credited to Fund Program or Activity Expenses Payable from Fund Restrictions or Conditions on Expenses Payable from Fund Other requirements/ Reports Fiscal Years Building Department Fund Building Department Inspection Fees Payments to non- salaried Inspectors and Inspectors' Expenses No full time Salaries FY2019 and Subsequent Years Board of Health Fund Board of Health Director Inspection Fees Payments to non- salaried Inspectors and Inspectors' Expenses No full time Salaries FY2019 and Subsequent Years Cemetery Commission Fund Cemetery Commissioners Burial permits Burial Expenses And costs No full time Salaries FY2019 and Subsequent Years Council On Aging Fund Council on Aging Director Donations and Fees collected for classes, trips and programs Costs and expenses related to miscellaneous COA activities, programs and events No full time Salaries Each fee to be reserved For specific Activity for which collected FY2019 and Subsequent Years Library Fund Library Commissioners Late book Returns and Misc. activity fees Misc. library Expenses No full time Salaries FY2019 and Subsequent Years ConCom Fund Revolving Fund Conservation Commission Project Deposits and fees Engineer or Consultant Fees for Conservation Committee activity No full time Salaries Fees to be reserved for Specific Project for Which collected FY2019 and Subsequent Years Planning Board Fund Planning Board Project Deposits and fees Engineer or Consultant Fees for PB activity No full time Salaries Fees to be Reserved for Specific Project for Which collected FY2019 and Subsequent Years
+A. В. C. D. E. F. G. Revolving Fund Department, Board, Committee, Agency or Officer authorized to spend from fund Fees, Charges or other receipts Credited to Fund Program or Activity Expenses Payable from Fund Restrictions or Conditions on Expenses Payable from Fund Other requirements/ Reports Fiscal Years Building Department Fund Building Department Inspection Fees Payments to non- salaried Inspectors and Inspectors' Expenses No full time Salaries FY2019 and Subsequent Years Board of Health Fund Board of Health Director Inspection Fees Payments to non- salaried Inspectors and Inspectors' Expenses No full time Salaries FY2019 and Subsequent Years Cemetery Commission Fund Cemetery Commissioners Burial permits Burial Expenses And costs No full time Salaries FY2019 and Subsequent Years Council On Aging Fund Council on Aging Director Donations; and Fees collected for classes, trips and programs Costs and expenses related to miscellaneous COA activities, programs and events No full time Salaries Each fee to be reserved For specific Activity for which collected FY2019 and Subsequent Years Library Fund Library Commissioners Late book Returns and Misc. activity fees Misc. library Expenses No full time Salaries FY2019 and Subsequent Years ConCom Fund Revolving Fund Conservation Commission Project Deposits and fees Engineer or Consultant Fees for Conservation Committee activity No full time Salaries Fees to be reserved for Specific Project for Which collected FY2019 and Subsequent Years Planning Board Fund Planning Board Project Deposits and fees Engineer or Consultant Fees for PB activity No full time Salaries Fees to be Reserved for Specific Project for Which collected FY2019 and Subsequent Years monies and the expenditure and payment of town funds shall apply to the use of a revolving fund established and authorized by this by-law.
+The Town Accountant shall include a statement on the collections credited to each fund, the encumbrances and expenditures charged to each fund and the balance of each fund available for expenditure in the regular report the Town Accountant provides the department, board, committee, agency or officer on appropriations made for its use.

-3. Interest.
+^{3. &}lt;u>Interest.
 Interest earned on monies credited to a revolving fund established by this by-law shall be credited to the general fund.

-4. Procedures and Reports.
-Except as provided in General Laws Chapter 44, § 53E/2 and this by-law, the laws, charter provisions, by-laws, rules, regulations, policies or procedures that govern the receipt and custody of town monies and the expenditure and payment of town funds shall apply to the use of a revolving fund established and authorized by this by-law.
-The Town Accountant shall include a statement on the collections credited to each fund, the encumbrances and expenditures charged to each fund and the balance of each fund available for expenditure in the regular report the Town Accountant provides the department, board, committee, agency or officer on appropriations made for its use.
+^{4. &}lt;u>Procedures and Reports.
+Except as provided in General Laws Chapter 44, § 53E1⁄2 and this by-law, the laws, charter provisions, by-laws, rules, regulations, policies or procedures that govern the receipt and custody of town